Resistance to change…

 But this framework offers a path that’s not just “convincing them”, it’s inviting them back into their own integrity.

-“What are you most afraid would happen if you changed your mind?”
+• “What are you most afraid would happen if you changed your mind?”

-“What do you think you’d lose if you saw this differently?”
+• “What do you think you’d lose if you saw this differently?”

-“What are you most trying to protect?”
+• “What are you most trying to protect?”

+These aren’t arguments.
 They’re acts of leadership.

-They create the conditions for seeing.
+They create the conditions for insight.

 The Hope

-‘The spirit of the dragon’
+The spirit of the dragon

 Photo of my sculpture ‘Koi’ - who are said to have the spirit of the dragon within them, enabling their resilience and strength.

 What the research has shown, is that in order to look at, let alone change, elements of one’s identity, people need safety, honesty, and a mirror held with real and felt interest in their well being.
-And this is important, for as one of my heroes, psychotherapist Carl Rogers, one of the founders of humanistic psychology once said, ‘the curious paradox is that when I accept myself, just as I am, then I can change'.’
+And this is important, for as one of my heroes, psychotherapist Carl Rogers (one of the founders of humanistic psychology) once said,

-The skill to practice:
+A skill to practice:

-‘These stings are nothing.
-Nothing at all.’
+These stings are nothing.
+Nothing at all.

-Carving for the Dannye Romine Powell poem, “Everyone is afraid of something”
+Carving for the Dannye Romine Powell poem, “Everyone is afraid of something

 Courage doesn’t always look like protest or defiance.
 Sometimes it looks like honest self-reflection